Wetbikeboy2500/web_content_parser/README.md

 * **programType** programType is the current scripting environment you are targeting.
 The only valid value is currently hetu.
 This acts to add a way to make sure incompatible sources can't run when new requirements are needed.

 * **requests** requests is a list of all possible scripting calls that can be made.
-They have a 'type' which is the name to call the execute the script.
-They have a 'file' which is the script file that sits in the current directory of the yaml file or deeper.
-They have a 'entry' which is the function name which will be called for the specific execution.
+They have a `type` which is the name to call the execute the script.
+They have a `file` which is the script file that sits in the current directory of the yaml file or deeper.
+They have a `entry` which is the function name which will be called for the specific execution.

 All things mentioned can be looked at in the example yaml file at test/samples/scraper/source.yaml